Darth Vader: Lightsaber Color & Lore

 Darth Vader’s Lightsaber: Hilt, Color & More

-The original prop used as the Darth Vader lightsaber hilt in A New Hope (then just called Star Wars) was built from the flash tube of an MPP Microflash camera, later updated for Return of the Jedi with a Graflex tube like the one used for Luke’s first lightsaber (aka Anakin’s).
+The original Darth Vader lightsaber prop that was used for his lightsaber hilt in Star Wars: Episode IV – A New Hope (then just called Star Wars) was built from the flash tube of an MPP Microflash camera, later updated for Star Wars: Episode VI – Return of the Jedi with a Graflex tube like the one used for Luke’s first lightsaber (aka Anakin’s).

 The similarity between the two is no coincidence.
-In Star Wars lore, Darth Vader’s lightsaber hilt intentionally resembles the one he used as Anakin, including its:
+In Star Wars lore, Darth Vader’s lightsaber length and hilt intentionally resemble the saber he used as Anakin, including its:

 • 28-centimeter hilt length